logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

     </div>

     Now you're ready to search your restored account!
-    You can search your restored account the same as any other logs in Kibana.
-    Just be aware of your restored account's expiration— once the account expires, you'll have to restore it if you need it again.
+    Just be aware of the expiration—once the restored account expires, you'll have to restore it if you need it again.